praise002/tech-hive/frontend/README.md

   - [ ] Replace blob URLs with localStorage for temporary storage
   - [ ] Implement IndexedDB fallback for large images
   - [ ] Only save images to backend on article save/publish
-  - [ ] Add image compression and optimization
   - [ ] Alt text support for accessibility

 - [ ] **Code Quality & Maintenance**